-- Ultraviolet Radiation – UV radiation from the sun are directly linked to melanoma and other types of skin cancer.
+- Ultraviolet Radiation – UV radiation from the sun is directly linked to melanoma and other types of skin cancer.
 These harmful rays cause premature ageing and damage the skin.

 - Radiation – Regular exposure to radiations like those from radiation therapies and x-rays (repeated exposure) can damage normal cells and increase the risk of developing leukemia.
-There is possible risk of cancer of the breast, thyroid, lung, stomach and other organs.
+There is a possible risk of cancer of the breast, thyroid, lung, stomach, and other organs.

 - Viruses – Some viruses, including hepatitis B and C and human papillomaviruses (HPV) have been associated with increased cancer risk.
 People suffering from immune system diseases, such as AIDS are more susceptible to some cancer.